noahgrant/resourcerer/README.md

     },
     [QUEUE_ITEM]: {
       attributes: {id: props.itemId}
-      // use an underscore here to tell with-resources to spread the resulting object
+      // use an underscore here to tell resourcerer to spread the resulting object
       provides: {_: getUserDataFromItem}
     }
   }))